-The grid owner learns about the death and the gas grid agreement must be in the name of the deceased person's estate
+The grid owner learns about the death and the gas grid agreement must be in the case of the death gas of section.

 If the grid owner learns about the death first, and the gas grid agreement is not terminated immediately, the grid owner must inform the gas supplier when a change of customer details is involved.